LassoSoft/LassoGuide/lasso_guide_source/api/lcapi-overview.rst

 following:

 :OS X:
-   -  Lasso 9 installed on a supported OS
+   -  Lasso Server installed on a supported OS X version
    -  Xcode
    -  The 10.5 SDK, which does not come with the newest development tools.
       See this link for unsupported help with `installing older SDKs`_.

 :Linux:
-   -  Lasso 9 installed on a supported OS
+   -  Lasso Server installed on a supported Linux distribution
    -  The gcc C/C++ development libraries and executables

 :Windows:
-   -  Lasso 9 installed on a supported Windows OS
+   -  Lasso Server installed on a supported Windows version
    -  Microsoft Visual C++ .NET